-- If possible, involve a faculty team representing, at least two New School divisions, programs, or disciplines.
+- If possible, involve a faculty team representing at least two New School colleges, programs, or disciplines.
 Proposals that combine a creative discipline (such as design, media, performing arts) with other disciplines (such as social sciences, management, environmental studies, urban policy) are especially encouraged.

 - Feature multiple components such as academic courses, public engagement, and public programs

 - Develop methods of assessment of both student and external partner outcomes

 - Contribute to public scholarship in concrete ways

 The following are examples of the kinds of project themes the Fund hopes to support, but this list should not be considered as excluding other project ideas

 - Emergent Economy: new approaches to production, exchange, and regulation, such as co-production, sharing economies, DIY, immigrants, supply chains.

 - Transformative Media: emerging communication technologies, fashion, entertainment, and other forms of media in a range of contexts including, for example, activism, learning, culture-making.

 - Learning: new pedagogies and contexts for learning and increased access to learning